 Challengers are networking and/or security companies that have been successful in selling NAC to their installed bases, although they are generally unsuccessful in selling NAC to the broader market.
 Challengers are generally not NAC innovators, but are large enough and diversified enough to continue investing in their NAC strategies.
 They are able to withstand challenges and setbacks more easily than Niche Players.

 Visionaries have led the market in product innovation and/or displayed an early understanding of market forces and trends.
 They are smaller pure-play NAC vendors or larger networking and/or security companies.
-A common theme in Visionary vendors is that they don't have significant channel strength in the NAC market and have not succeeded in building installed bases as large as what the Leaders have.
+A common theme among Visionary vendors is that they don't have significant channel strength in the NAC market and have not succeeded in building installed bases as large as those of vendors in the Leaders quadrant.

 If your organization faces BYOD challenges, consider solutions that can easily profile personally owned mobile devices, and apply controls that are consistent with your organization's mobile device policies.
-Because there are multiple approaches for enforcing NAC policies (for example, virtual LANs, firewalls, access control lists and others), look for solutions that best fit your network infrastructure.
+Because there are multiple approaches for enforcing NAC policies (for example, virtual LANs, firewalls and access control lists), look for solutions that best fit your network infrastructure.

 Ability to Execute

 Product/Service: Core goods and services offered by the vendor for the defined market.
 This includes current product/service capabilities, quality, feature sets, skills and so on, whether offered natively or through OEM agreements/partnerships as defined in the market definition and detailed in the subcriteria.